OmAmar106/Influencer-Sponsorship-Engagement-System-23f2002152/README.md

-# Influencer Sponsorship Management System
+# Influencer Sponsorship Engagement System

 This repository contains the **MAD-I Project** by **Om Amar (23f2002152)**, developed during the **May-September term**.

-This project is a comprehensive **Influencer Sponsorship Management System** that simplifies the collaboration process between **Sponsors** and **Influencers**.
+This project is a comprehensive **Influencer Sponsorship Engagement System** that simplifies the collaboration process between **Sponsors** and **Influencers**.
 It includes a variety of features for sponsors, influencers, and admins to manage their tasks effectively.

 ---